Rosyth Dockyard: Privatisation

 Babcock Thorn, a consortium operated by Babcock International and Thorn EMI, was awarded the management contract for Rosyth dockyard in 1987; with Rosyth Dockyard becoming a government owned, contractor run facility.
 This contract was awarded in parallel with Devonport Management Limited's contract to run Devonport Dockyard, Plymouth.
 In 1993 the Ministry of Defence announced plans to privatise Rosyth.
 Babcock International, who had bought out Thorn's share of the original Babcock Thorn consortium, was the only company to submit a bid and after protracted negotiations purchased the yard in January 1997.

 Nuclear submarine refitting

 In 1984 Rosyth was chosen as the sole location for refitting the Royal Navy's nuclear submarine fleet (a role it was already specialising in), and in 1986 extensive rebuilding commenced to facilitate this new role.
 However, in 1993, the government switched the refitting role to Devonport Dockyard.

 Nuclear submarine decommissioning

 Seven nuclear submarines were stored at Rosyth in 2007.
-In 2018, the Public Accounts Committee criticised the slow rate of decommissioning of these submarines, with the Ministry of Defence admitting that it had put off decommissioning due to the cost.
+In 2018, the Public Accounts Committee criticised the slow rate of decommissioning of these submarines, with the Ministry of Defence admitting that it had put off decommissioning due to the cost and is currently due to be finalised in 2035.